-The SSCs necessary to protect the spent fuel should be identified and may include the spent fuel storage enclosure and pool, spent fuel pool cooling and makeup systems and any necessary support systems, such as instrumentation and control, ventilation, and electrical power.
-The fire hazards analysis should describe the fire threats and the associated protection measures provided for the spent fuel, and any associated SSCs that are important to maintaining spent fuel integrity.
+The SSCs necessary to protect the spent fuel should be identified and may include the spent fuel storage enclosure and pool, spent fuel pool cooling and makeup systems, and any necessary support systems such as instrumentation and control, ventilation, and electrical power systems.
+The fire hazards analysis should describe the fire threats, the associated measures to protect the spent fuel, and any associated SSCs that are important to maintaining spent fuel integrity.
 Appendix B to this guide provides examples of the level of fire protection acceptable to the NRC staff for spent fuel areas.